AI in Politics: Shaping Elections and Fueling Skepticism

 In general, skepticism wins out when people are asked what they think of voters and candidates using AI for election-related activities:

-Here is what the voters believe about using AI for election-related activities (Mackenzie, 2024)
+Here is what the voters believe about using AI for election-related activities (Mackenzie, 2024).
+For more insights into the broader implications, check out AI election 2024.

 U.S. adults surveyed believe that technology companies are most responsible for preventing AI-generated false or misleading information in the 2024 presidential elections.